ZeissS/velrok.github.io/source/_posts/2014-01-26-moving-to-london-banks-and-money.markdown

 can take days.
 I missed that and had to hustle with different account debit card limits and long money transaction times.
-As soon as you arrive you want to make an appointment to be authenticated, this will require you to turn up in person at a branch of the bank with your passport.
+As soon as you arrive you want to make an appointment to be authenticated.
+This will require you to turn up in person at a branch of the bank with your passport.
 Only after you have been authenticated can you withdraw money from your new account.

-You might get only a standard migrant account, since you will not have a local address jet.
+You might get only a standard migrant account, since you will not have a local address yet.
 The account you have chosen online will only be available once you can provide a credit score and a local address.